 State Farm goes above and beyond just reimbursing you for home insurance claims with its Premier Service Program.
 If your home needs any repairs, the program will connect you to one of its participating contractors for water mitigation, flooring, general contracting or roofing services.
 The resulting workmanship is guaranteed for five years.

 If you live in a newer home, you can earn higher discounts for impact-resistant roofing and a home security system.
 State Farm lacks in coverage add-ons, however.
 Other companies offer interesting options like home office insurance, hurricane or eco-friendly material reimbursements, but State Farm sticks with pretty standard extended liability or umbrella insurance options.
-State Farm not only pays your bills but also plays matchmaker.
-With qualified claims, its Premier Service Program will set you up with a contractor for repairs during claims.

 The Allstate Common & Costly Claims tool will provide detailed information on the most common claims and most expensive claims in your particular zip code.
 This could help inform the policy you design for your home based on common issues in your neighborhood.